What is a Warmstone Heat Battery made from?

 How much energy does it hold?

-From cold it will take approximately 8 hours, though aside from installation and a power cut lasting weeks, this is highly unlikely.
+It would normally take 5 hours to charge.
+The minimum temperature of the core is normally 200 degrees Celsius, and when the unit is full this rises to 500 degrees.
+From cold the Warmstone will take approximately 8 hours to reach 500 degrees, though aside from installation and a power cut lasting weeks, this is highly unlikely.

 Like a normal boiler, the circulation pump will not work if mains electricity is off.
 The heat will remain in the core for weeks if not used.